pwyf/iati-activity-merger/README.md

 This tool will take multiple IATI activity files and merge them into a single activity file.

+Notes:
+- There is no explicit ordering to activities in the merged file
-N.B.
-No validation is performed, nor is the `reporting-org` checked at present.
+- No validation is performed
+- The `reporting-org` checked for unique values.

 This tool is in `BETA` therefore it is worth uploading the file to [IATI CoVE](https://iati.cove.opendataservices.coop/) to ensure your input and/or output is valid.